masterzen/blog/_posts/2020-05-25-designing-a-keyboard-part2.md

 - "mechanical keyboards"
 ---

+## Updates

+* I fixed the passive components footprints to be 0805 instead of 1206, based on a previous design I made.
+Those are still easy to hand-solder, but leave more empty space around the MCU to route signals.
+* The MCU placement and matrix connection schema is now correct.
+I forgot that it will be under the PCB and thus everything is mirrored.

+## Preamble

 Welcome for the second episode of this series of post about designing a full fledged keyboard from scratch.
 The [first episode](/2020/05/03/designing-a-keyboard-part-1/) focused on the electronic schema of the keyboard controller.
 This episode will cover the following topics:

 * how to design the matrix electronic schema